 Proteus are Gram-negative rod-shaped bacteria of the family Enterobacteriaceae.
 They are widely distributed in nature and also occur as normal intestinal flora of humans.
-An opportunistic pathogen, they are one of the common cause of urinary tract infections (UTIs) and are associated with infection-induced renal stones.
-Other infections caused by Proteus species are pyogenic lesions, infection of ear, respiratory tract infections and nosocomial infections.
+An opportunistic pathogen, they are one of the common causes of urinary tract infections (UTIs) and are associated with infection-induced renal stones.
+Other infections caused by Proteus species are pyogenic lesions, infection of ear, respiratory tract infections, and nosocomial infections.

 Proteus species have pili (fimbriae).
 Pili are associated with adhesive properties and, in some cases, are correlated with virulence.